wp-insider/simple-membership/simple-membership/readme.txt

 * Option to configure PayPal payment buttons for memberships (one-time and recurring payments).
 * Option to configure Stripe payment buttons for memberships (one-time and recurring payments).
 * Option to configure Braintree payment buttons for memberships (one-time payments).
+* Free Social Login addon that lets users log in with their Google or Facebook accounts.
 * The plugin is actively maintained and we are working on new features for the plugin.
 * Browse the [plugin documentation](https://simple-membership-plugin.com/simple-membership-documentation/) to learn more about the features of this plugin.